-Compensation for our named executive officers consists primarily of the elements, and their corresponding objectives, identified in the following table.
+Compensation for our NEOs consists primarily of the elements, and their corresponding objectives, identified in the following table.

 Compensation Element Primary Objective Base salary To recognize performance of job responsibilities and to attract and retain individuals with superior talent.
 Annual performance- based compensation To promote near-term performance objectives and reward individual contributions to the achievement of those objectives.
 Discretionary long-term equity incentive awards To emphasize long-term performance objectives, encourage the maximization of unitholder value and retain key executives by providing an opportunity to participate in the ownership of our partnership.
 Severance benefits To encourage the continued attention and dedication of key individuals and to focus the attention of key individuals when considering strategic alternatives.
 Retirement savings (401(k)) plan To provide an opportunity for tax-efficient savings.
 Other elements of compensation and perquisites To attract and retain talented executives in a cost-efficient manner by providing benefits with high perceived values at relatively low cost.
+93

-To serve the foregoing objectives, our overall compensation program is generally designed to be adaptive rather than purely formulaic.
-For 2011, the nonemployee members of the USA Compression Holdings Board of Managers had primary authority to determine and approve compensation decisions with respect to our named executive officers.
-In alignment with the objectives set forth above, the Board of Managers of USA Compression Holdings determined overall compensation, and its allocation among the elements described above, in reliance upon the judgment and general industry knowledge of its members obtained through years of service with comparably sized companies in our and similar industries.
-Going forward, our named executive officers will be employed and their compensation will be paid by our general partner, subject to reimbursement by us.
-The compensation of our named executive officers will be determined by the board of directors of our general partner in a manner and based on considerations that we currently expect will be similar to the considerations set forth in this Compensation Discussion and Analysis.
+For 2011, the non-employee members of the USA Compression Holdings Board of Managers had primary authority to determine and approve compensation decisions with respect to our NEOs.
+Going forward, our NEOs will be employed and their compensation will be paid by our general partner, subject to reimbursement by us.
+The compensation of our NEOs will be determined by the board of directors of our general partner.